rkhullar/example-webapp/docs/tutorial/part-1-platforms-and-resource-prep.md

 `default-free-dev.example.mongodb.net`

 ### Okta
+We want to protect the endpoints in our example application by requiring users to be logged in.
 You can sign up for a free okta developer account by heading to their [developer login page](https://developer.okta.com/login).
 After signing up you could optionally customize your org by setting a custom domain name and adding social login.
 That is not the focus of this tutorial, but the following links should help:

 - [Okta: Managed Custom Domain Certificate][okta-managed-cert]
 - [Okta: Google Social Login][okta-google-sso]

-#### Okta Integration
-We want to protect the endpoints in our example application by requiring users to be logged in.
 Within your okta developer org create an app integration and select "OIDC" for the login method and "Single Page Application (SPA)" for the type.
 You can rename the client app after creation.
 I had called mine `Hello World (SPA)`.
 Under the grant type settings make sure `Authorization Code` is enabled, and optionally enable `Refresh Token` if you're planning on creating a frontend or mobile app later on.
 Clear the logout urls, and for the allowed login urls we need `http://localhost:8000/docs/oauth2-redirect`.
 You can also add non-local urls if you know the domain where you want to deploy the api to.
 For example if you own `company.org` you could add another allowed login url from `https://api-dev.example.company.org/docs/oauth2-redirect`.
 Finally under the assignments settings, select "skip group assignment for now."

-After you've created the client app take note of the "Client ID".
-That value should be used for the `OKTA_CLIENT_ID` in your fastapi run configuration.
-You should also update the value for the `OKTA_HOST` if you haven't already.
-The default value would be something like `dev-12345678.okta.com`.

 We still need to define which users should have access the client app within okta.
 For this I suggest enabling federation broker mode under the app's general settings.
 This way we can define an authentication policy to manage access, and the